Macrometacorp/docs/docs/search/search-examples/range-search-example.md

 ## Execute query worker as an API
-You now have a full functional search api!
+You now have a full functional search API!
 ![Create Document Collection](/img/search/range-example/search-api.png)